Bassel1000/Northwind-Database-SQL-Project/README.md

 # SQL-Project
-This project is made using SQL Server Mangement Studio according to Requirements.PDF file attached.
+This project is made using SQL Server Mangement Studio according to **Requirements.PDF** file attached. <br>
+Also there is **SQL_Project_Documentation.PDF** file for an easy overall look on the project and brief explanation for each query.